-We have audited the financial statements of the Booster Innovation Fund (the only constituent fund of Booster Innovation Scheme (the "Scheme") (thereafter referred to as the "Fund")) on pages 1 to 13, which comprise the statement of financial position of the Fund as at 31 March 2022, and the statement of changes in net assets attributable to Unitholders, the statement of comprehensive income and the statement of cash flows for the year then ended of the Fund and the notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of the Booster Innovation Fund (the "Fund", the only constituent fund of Booster Innovation Scheme (the "Scheme")) on pages 1 to 15, which comprise the statement of financial position of the Fund as at 31 March 2023, and the statement of changes in net assets attributable to Unitholders, the statement of comprehensive income and the statement of cash flows for the year then ended of the Fund and the notes to the financial statements including a summary of significant accounting policies.

-In our opinion, the financial statements on pages 1 to 13 present fairly, in all material respects, the financial position of the Fund as at 31 March 2022 and its financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the financial statements on pages 1 to 15 present fairly, in all material respects, the financial position of the Fund as at 31 March 2023 and its financial performance and cash flows for the year then ended in accordance with New Zealand equivalents to International Financial Reporting Standards and International Financial Reporting Standards.